jialuechen/stradex/README.md

 <img src="assets/stradex-logo.png" width="55%">
 </div>

-# Stradex: Strategies, Trading and Execution in one library
+# StradeX: Strategies, Trading and Execution in one library

-Stradex is an asynchronous event-driven algorithmic trading framework built in Python (with C++ acceleration components).
+StradeX is an asynchronous event-driven algorithmic trading framework built in Python (with C++ acceleration components).
 It is created to support live trading based on Interactive Brokers TWS API.

-Stradex intergrates support for creating trading strategies, backtesting, market impact / slippage modeling as well as risk management through built-in algorithm controls.
+StradeX intergrates support for creating trading strategies, backtesting, market impact / slippage modeling as well as risk management through built-in algorithm controls.

 ## Installation
 ```